opencontainers/distribution-spec/spec.md

 A successful response SHOULD contain the digest of the uploaded blob in the header `Docker-Content-Digest`.
 If present, the value of this header MUST be a digest matching that of the response body.

-If the blob is not found in the registry, the response code MUST be `404 Not Found`.
+If the blob is not found in the repository, the response code MUST be `404 Not Found`.

-##### Checking if content exists in the registry
+##### Checking if content exists in the repository

 In order to verify that a repository contains a given manifest or blob, make a `HEAD` request to a URL in the following form: